HTAM-sleepy-slippers/HTAM--SLEEPY-SLIPPERS/README.md

 # HTAM--SLEEPY-SLIPPERS: FROM MASS TO PERSONAL PRODUCTION

-ASSIGNMENT 3
+HTAM stands for How Things Are Made, a course offered by the College of Design and Innovation at Tongji University.
+In this course, we learn various manufacturing techniques.
+This project is one of the course assignments, exploring how to optimize mass production techniques so that they can be used in small-scale/personalized settings.

-#How might we reinterpret foaming slippers using living biological materials in natural environments?
+Our research topic is **How might we reinterpret foaming slippers using living biological materials in natural environments?**

 ## Project Overview